Coomera Connector (Future stages) Loganholme to Coomera, planning

 Initial community consultation on the Coomera Connector was undertaken in late 2019.
 While 4 out of 5 people surveyed at that time supported the Coomera Connector being built as soon as possible, some community members had questions about the alignment of the Coomera Connector near Eagleby and potential impacts on the wetlands at Eagleby.

-In 2021, the department assessed 6 alternative alignments put forward by the community for the Coomera Connector around Eagleby.
+In 2021, we assessed 6 alternative alignments put forward by the community for the Coomera Connector around Eagleby.
 The assessment determined the gazetted Coomera Connector alignment provides the best overall outcome compared to the alternative alignments.
 Community consultation was completed to seek feedback on the results of the assessment.

 In 2023, community consultation on the concept design plans was conducted over a 5-week period.